-• Introduction: Lightning Mapping Array (LMA) sensors were deployed at pre-designated locations for each IOP.
-The array consisted of up to 7 NSSL sensors and 1 TTU sensor,

-- Creation date: 18 April 2022
+- Introduction: Lightning Mapping Array (LMA) sensors were deployed at pre-designated locations for each IOP.
+The array consisted of up to 8 NSSL sensors and 1 TTU sensor, as listed in each Level 2 file header.
+The network was operated by National Oceanic and Atmospheric Administration / Office of Atmospheric Research / National Severe Storms Laboratory and OU / CIWRO staff.
+Data set includes Level 1 (VHF sources) files.
+Additionally, IOP 4 was near the NALMA domain and includes sources identified by NALMA (Lang et al. 2020). - Creation date: 18 May 2023 - Data Status: Final - Time period: All deployments between 8 February and 8 May, 2023.
+Approximately 48 hours of data collection per IOP. - Physical location of the measurements: As listed in each Level 1 file header - Data file intervals: 10 minutes

-- Update date: 11 October 2022

-- Data Status: Final

-- Time period: All deployments between 1 March and 30 April, 2022.
-Approximately 48 hours of data collection per IOP.

-- Physical location of the measurements: As listed in each Level 1 file header

-- Data file intervals: 10 minutes